openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

   ```

+- Make sure you add the correct `require` checks

+  - Usually the adapter needs to perform some verifications before executing the calls that may change the DAO state.
+Double check if the DAORegistry functions that your adapter uses already implement some checks, so you do not need to repeat them in the adapter.

 - Update the DAOConstants
   - If you are creating an adapter that does not have the `keccak256` id declared in the [DAOConstants](https://github.com/openlawteam/laoland/blob/master/contracts/core/DaoConstants.sol#L30) make sure you add it there.